 In 1987, former Dean of the College Harriet W. Sheridan founded the Center for the Advancement of College Teaching to establish an interdisciplinary forum dedicated to improving the quality of undergraduate teaching and learning at Brown and to prepare graduate students for faculty careers.
 Since her death in 1992, the Center, comprised of its staff working in collaboration with its Advisory Board and faculty, post-doctoral and graduate students from across the University, has supported the professional development needs of the entire Brown teaching community.
 In 1997, the Brown Corporation renamed the Center “The Harriet W. Sheridan Center for Teaching and Learning” in her memory.
 From 2003-2016, the Center was located in the Frederick Lippitt and Mary Ann Lippitt House at 96 Waterman Street.
-The Center moved to the seventh floor of the Science Library building in 2016.
+The Center moved to the fifth and seventh floors of the Science Library building in 2016.
 To learn more about the Center’s history, see Artful Teaching: A Brief History of the Harriet W. Sheridan Center for Teaching and Learning, 1987-2007.